 Maine Coon cats don’t come cheap though, costing an average of $1000 per kitten (£811).

 Some Maine Coons are even being sold for up to $2500 (£1940), to owners that are interested in purchasing premium Purebred Maine Coon show cats.

 With their ever-increasing popularity and expensive pedigree price tag, it probably wouldn’t surprise you to learn that many fly-by-night Maine Coon breeders have flooded the marketplace.

-The rise in fly-by-night cat breeders has led to many Maine Coon kittens being sold with genetic defects, incorrect pedigree paperwork, mixed lineages, or without the recommended medical vaccinations.
+The rise in fly-by-night cat breeders has led to many Maine Coon kittens being sold with:

 Why You Should Buy From Registered Maine Coon breeders